 The process of tying additional information, not directly encoded in the VIN, to the vehicle.
-This can be done with no other input besides the VIN, or can be further enhanced by passing along additional information with the VIN, such as the vehicles Model Number or Package Code.
-If you require a detailed return of vehicle data you will need a service that does more then just decode the information encoded in the VIN.
+This can be done with no other input besides the VIN or can be further enhanced by passing along additional information with the VIN, such as the vehicle's Model Number or Package Code.
+If you require a detailed return of vehicle data you will need a service that does more than just decode the information encoded in the VIN.
 DataOne Software's VIN Decoder API Web Service is an example of a VIN explosion service.

 This is an often used term in the industry.
-However, it can refer to more then one type of vehicle data set.
+However, it can refer to more than one type of vehicle data set.
 Most often, it is used to reference the detailed attributes of a vehicle.
-This would include the technical specifications, the installed and optional equipment, colors, engine and transmission details.
+This would include the technical specifications, the installed and optional equipment, colors, engine, and transmission details.
 At times, people will also use the term to refer to the Technical Specifications of the vehicle only.
-This would include the vehicles weight, measurements and dimensions.
+This would include the vehicle's weight, measurements, and dimensions.

-Uniquely identifies a vehicle style within a single Year-Make-Model combination (ex.
+Uniquely identifies a vehicle style within a single year, make, and model combination (ex.
 2020 Acura MDX SH-AWD 4dr SUV w/Technology Package).

-This refers to the general category of vehicle such as Car, Truck, Van, SUV and Motorcycle.
+This refers to the general category of the vehicle such as car, truck, van, SUV, and motorcycle.

 Adds important descriptive elements not captured by the body type.
 The cab type of a "pickup" truck would be included within the "body subtype."

-Describes the wheels that the engine provides power to.
-(FWD, RWD, AWD, 4WD)
+Describes the wheels that the engine provides power (FWD, RWD, AWD, 4WD).

 A unique code used by a vehicle manufacturer to identify a single piece of optional equipment on the vehicle, or a group of items included in an optional package that is used in the vehicle ordering and configuration process.

-The maximum weight a vehicle is rated to carry by its manufacturer.
-This rating includes the weight of the vehicle, passengers, fuel and cargo.
-The VIN Pattern will often identify the GVW range (For example: 7001-8000) a light-duty vehicle falls within.
+The maximum weight a vehicle can carry, which rated by its manufacturer.
+This rating includes the weight of the vehicle, its passengers, fuel, and cargo.
+The VIN Pattern will often identify the GVW range (ex.
+7001-8000) a light-duty vehicle falls within.

 The range within which the gross vehicle weight rating falls.
-Used to classify vehicles.
-Example: 6001-7000.
+Used to classify vehicles (ex.
+6001-7000).
 Check out our vehicle weight classes infographic for a detailed breakdown of which vehicles fall in each weight class.

-Tonnage is a value which often follows the badging and marketing descriptions of the vehicle and is historically used for categorization within marketing, government, and risk management sectors, and may not correspond with actual payload.
+Tonnage is a value that often follows the badging and marketing descriptions of the vehicle and is historically used for categorization within marketing, government, and risk management sectors.
+Tonnage may not correspond with the actual payload.